Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Introduction

 \subsubsection{Recurrence Relations}

-The objective of our algorithms is to find a cover of a graph under the restriction that this cover must not exceed a given budget.
-The algorithms consist of a recursive application of a random branching step.
-Each time the step is executed it adds vertices to the solution, thereby decreasing the available budget, and possibly reducing the number of vertices required to complete the solution.
+The objective of our algorithms is to find a vertex cover of a graph under the restriction that this cover must not exceed a given budget.
+The algorithms proceed by recursive application of a random branching step.
+Each time this step is executed it adds vertices to the solution, thereby decreasing the available budget, and possibly reducing the number of vertices required to complete the solution.
 To analyze the running times of our algorithms, we need to evaluate the probability of obtaining a cover satisfying the budget constraint.